-Changed elements Situation in 2015 Situation for 2016 and the following years Definition of the change of control clause (under the Stock option plan, the Share purchase plan (Transcapital/Transaction) and the Defined benefit pension plan (1)) Unsolicited event or series of events (except for the events described in iii) hereinafter) with one of the following results: (i) acquisition or enjoyment of 20% or more of the voting rights; (ii) loss of majority by the directors in office; (iii) sale of 50% of the assets or the majority of the securities of Air Transat or Transat Tours Canada Inc. ("TTC"); (iv) loss of 10% or more of the assets or voting rights after an event, such as nationalization or imposition of a confiscatory tax or assessment.
-Event or series of events with one of the following results: (i) acquisition or enjoyment of more than 50% of the voting rights by a person acting alone or persons acting in concert; (ii) loss of majority by the directors in office; (iii) sale of 50% of the assets or the majority of the securities of Air Transat or TTC.
+Changed elements Situation in 2015 Situation for 2016 and the following years Definition of the change of control clause (under the Stock option plan, the Share purchase plan (Transcapital/Transaction) and the Defined benefit pension plan (1)) Unsolicited event or series of events (except for the events described in iii) hereinafter) with one of the following results: (i) acquisition or holding of 20% or more of the voting rights; (ii) loss of majority by the directors in office; (iii) sale of 50% of the assets or the majority of the securities of Air Transat or Transat Tours Canada Inc. ("TTC"); (iv) loss of 10% or more of the assets or voting rights after an event, such as nationalization or imposition of a confiscatory tax or assessment.
+Event or series of events with one of the following results: (i) acquisition or holding of more than 50% of the voting rights by a person acting alone or persons acting in concert; (ii) loss of majority by the directors in office; (iii) sale of 50% of the assets or the majority of the securities of Air Transat or TTC.
 Supplemental pension plan formula for executive officers Supplemental pension plan formula varying between 1.5% and 2% based on seniority and covering the base salary (average of 5 years) plus the target bonus under the short-term incentive plan.
 Supplemental pension plan formula for future executive officers limited to 1.5% and covering only the base salary (average of 5 years).
-Operation of the Stock option plan Upper limit on the number of Options granted, through the use of a minimum price per Share of \$8 in the calculation; Expired or cancelled options are put into the Upper limit on the number of Options granted, through the use of a minimum price per Share of \$12 in the calculation (the number of Options granted to each Named Executive Officer is equal to a percentage of the base salary
+Operation of the Stock option plan Upper limit on the number of Options granted, through the use of a minimum price per Share of \$8 in the calculation; Expired or cancelled options are put into the reserve.
+Options are subject to a performance rule.
+Replacement of a portion of the Option grants with PSU awards.
+Upper limit on the number of Options granted, through the use of a minimum price per Share of \$12 in the calculation (the number of Options granted to each Named Executive Officer is equal to a percentage of the base salary divided by the weighted average trading price (or by the value of \$12 if the price calculated as described above is lower than this limit) of the Corporation's Voting Shares on the TSX for the five (5) trading days preceding the date of grant); The expired or cancelled options are not put back into the reserve, as long as the sum of the number of options outstanding or in the reserve is greater than 5% of the number of outstanding shares.
+Options granted under the 2016 Plan will not be subject to a performance rule in accordance with the practices in the vast majority of our comparison group, while ensuring competitive compensation.
+Performance criteria of the Performance-based share unit (PSU) plan The performance rule used in connection with the Plan is the adjusted net income per share.
+Introduction of total shareholder return (TSR) as one of the performance conditions related to the vesting of PSU.